Myjoyysr/DigiFab2020/README.md

 Round and round and round we go!

 After some hardcore long distance brainstorming, we decided to keep the ultrasonic sensors for a couple of reasons.
 First, we couldn't test IR sensors and Tinkercad didn't have the option to test them.
 Secondly, there is the issue of time.
-So all things considered, we decide to make the Sweeper Keeper work with the original sensors.
+So all things considered, we decided to make the Sweeper Keeper work with the original sensors.
 On other things, we added an on/off button sketch to Tinkercad.
 Patrik also made a nice cardboard prototype, which is seen below.

 PHOTOS OF THE CARTBOARD PROTO